murali1304-hub/URL-shortner/README.md

 # URL-shortner
-Here’s a polished and recruiter-friendly README.md template for your URL Shortener project in Python, Kiruthika — perfect for showcasing your backend skills, API design, and web development capabilities on your murali1304-hub GitHub profile.

 🔗 URL Shortener in Python
 A lightweight URL shortening service built using Python.
 It converts long URLs into short, shareable links — similar to services like Bitly or TinyURL.
 This project demonstrates API design, routing, and optional analytics tracking.